ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Reordered remote control sections.

 ### 1.1.15 (2020-08-27)
-* (sbormann) Bugfixed shuffle.js (better animations, fixed hideIfInactive-Option).
+* (sbormann) Bug-fixing shuffle.js (better animations, fixed hideIfInactive-Option).

 ### 1.1.14 (2020-08-24)
 * (sbormann) Made HTML/URL-iFrame resizable (can be turned off by option).
-* (sbormann) Bugfixing remote control.
+* (sbormann) Bug-fixing remote control.
 * (sbormann) Added option to configure conditions for active battery-empty-icon.
 * (sbormann) Dialog is now repositioned and bigger when phone is rotated to horizontal view.
 * (sbormann) Breaking Change: Using now shuffle.js to reposition the tiles after resizing or orientation change.
-For now its only a nice effect, but this opens possibilities for future development with different tile-sizes.
+For now it is only a nice effect, but this opens possibilities for future development with different tile-sizes.

 ### 1.1.13 (2020-08-23)
 * (sbormann) Added option to remote to show vol and ch +/- inside pad.